KasparsMazurs/Storry/README.md

 * Passed the code through a PEP8 linter and confirmed there are no problems
 * Given invalid inputs
 * Tested in my local terminal
+* An issue occurred with one device (PC) - it is not possible on this specific device to type anything in the deployed app.
+It works only if the app is launched locally

 ### Bugs